dangoldin/text-analysis/README.md

 # text-analysis

-Just some scripts to analyze text
+Just a script to analyze and compare multiple text snippets.
+Still a work in progress.